Interaction as Teacher Talk

 of information and knowledge.
 When the learning environment relies almost

 exclusively on this it’s harmful as children stop engaging in the

 learning and become passive receptacles.

-teacher controlled practice offers limited opportunities for children
+controlled practice offers limited opportunities for children to generate

-to generate ideas; to draw from their own experience; to adopt the
+ideas; to draw from their own experience; to adopt the roles of actor,

-roles of actor, tale teller, reader, writer or critic or even to understand
+tale teller, reader, writer or critic or even to understand the purpose

 According to Bacon and Thayer-Bacon (1993) I was using effective and open